 If you or a loved one suffered burn injuries due to another person’s negligent actions, we may be able to help.
-Call Miami burn injury lawyer Prosper Shaked today at The Law Offices of Prosper Shaked.
+Call Miami burn injury lawyer Prosper Shaked today at Prosper Shaked Accident Injury Attorneys PA.
 Our number is (305) 694-2676.

 Common Causes of Burn Injuries in Miami

 Burns involve serious damage to layers of the skin as a result of exposure to excess heat.
 This type of injury can happen for numerous reasons.
 Some of the common causes of burn injuries in Miami include the following:

 A hot shower can be soothing and relaxing.
 However, a sudden spike in the water temperature can lead to severe damage to the skin.
 Scalding injuries are usually caused by steam or hot water.
 Homeowners, landlords, and other property owners are supposed to set water at a safe temperature.
 However, many property owners set the water heater’s temperature dangerously high, putting tenants and guests at risk of suffering a scalding injury.
 Filing a lawsuit against the at-fault parties could help you obtain compensation for medical bills and other expenses.